snuq/VSEQF/Readme.md

 ## QuickContext
-Right-click in the sequencer to pop up a context menu allowing for different operations depending on what is clicked on.
+Context menus in the sequencer are more contextual based on what the mouse is over.

-In right-click to select mode, 'Enable Context Menu' must be checked in the Quick Functions Settings menu.
+Pressing the 'W' or '`' key on the sequencer will open the menu.
+When Blender is in Left-click mode, the Right-click will open this menu.

 None of the menu options are unique, some are built-in in blender, some are provided by other parts of this script.